-For the calculation of N2O emissions from source category 3D Agricultural soils a countryspecific Tier 2 method used in the Swiss inventory and based on the IULIA model from Schmid et al. (2000) was applied.
+For the calculation of most N2O emissions from source category 3D Agricultural soils a Tier 1 method used in the Swiss inventory and based on the IULIA model from Schmid et al. (2000) was applied.
 IULIA is an IPCC-derived method for the calculation of N2O emissions from agriculture that basically uses the same emission factors but adjusts the activity data to the particular situation of Switzerland.
 IULIA is continuously updated.
-New values for nitrogen excretion rates, manure management system distribution and ammonium emission factors from the Swiss ammonium model AGRAMMON were adopted (Kupper et al. 2013).
-Furthermore, the updated version of the "Principles of Fertilisation in Arable and Forage Crop Production" (GRUDAF; Flisch et al. 2009) was used instead of obsolete data from FAL/RAC (2001) and Walther et al. (1994).

-The modelling of the N2O emissions from agricultural soils is consistent with source category 3B N2O emissions from Manure management.
+New values for nitrogen excretion rates, manure management system distribution and ammonium emission factors from the Swiss AGRAMMON model were adopted (Kupper et al. 2018).
+Furthermore, the updated version of the "Principles of Fertilisation in Arable and Forage Crop Production" (GRUD; Richner et al. 2017) was used.
+Most recently, the N-flow model was extended to include all gaseous N-species (including N2) and new NOx emission factors were implemented (Kupper 2017).
+Emission factors for N2O are all IPCC default with the exception of the emission factor for indirect N2O emissions from atmospheric deposition of N volatilised from managed soils (EF4) which is country-specific.
+The modelling of the N2O emissions is done by Agroscope, the Swiss centre of excellence for agricultural research (Agroscope 2019) and is consistent with source category 3B N2O emissions from manure management.
 The model structure is displayed in Figure 5-7 and the corresponding amounts of nitrogen are given in Table 5-18.

 Figure 5-7 Diagram depicting the methodology of the approach to calculate the N2O emissions in agriculture (red arrows).
-Black frames and the respective letters refer to the nitrogen flows in Table 5-18.
-Note that the figure shows explicitly the methodology of the approach and not necessarily the physical nitrogen flows.
+Black frames and the respective letters refer to the nitrogen flows in